-- Healthy home grant is a pilot program to help make our home safer.
-The program provides homeowners and rental owners with information on how to prevent health and safety hazard.
+- Healthy home grant is a pilot program to help make our homes safer.
+The program provides homeowners with information on how to prevent health and safety hazards.

 - Areas of mold or damages

-- Fire Hazards (fire extinguishers, carbon monoxide, etc.),
+- Fire Hazards (fire extinguishers, electrical, carbon monoxide, etc.),

 - Pest infestation/pesticide use